Spicy Chickpea Sauce (and Polenta)

 • For the polenta I refer you to the previous recipe.

-– polenta taragna is currently popular at my house (until I finish the stock bought in the mountains), but you can easily use the traditional corn-only polenta
+– polenta taragna is trending in my house at the moment (until I finish the stock bought in the mountains), but you can comfortably use the traditional corn-only polenta

-– adding butter is optional, but with taragna, for me, it’s worth adding, something I never do with yellow polenta
+– adding butter is optional, but with taragna I think it’s worth adding, something I never do with yellow polenta

-– taragna usually includes cheese, but for this version topped with chickpeas, I preferred just butter.
+– cheese is usually added in taragna, but for this version topped with chickpeas I preferred only butter.

-Whether you’ve decided to make polenta or pasta, now let’s move on to the preparation of the chickpea sauce, which is really simple, a basic recipe, I’d say:
+Well, polenta or pasta that you have decided to make, now let’s proceed to the preparation of the chickpea sauce, which is really simple, a basic recipe, I would say:

 Chop the onion and let it soften in a pan with oil and rosemary.
 The chili pepper can be added now.

-Add the chickpeas (I remind you these are cooked chickpeas) (*)
+Add the chickpeas (I remind you that these are cooked chickpeas) (*)

-Let it simmer for a few minutes and then pour in the tomato puree.
-If it’s too thick, possibly soften it with a bit of water (but you always add a bit of water, right?
-You do it too, don’t you, using a couple of fingers of water to get out all that stubborn puree left at the bottom of the bottle? 😀 )
+Let them flavor for a few minutes then pour the tomato puree.
+If it’s too thick, you can soften it with a bit of water (but a bit of water is always added, right?
+You do too, right, use a couple of fingers of water to get all that stubborn puree out of the bottom of the bottle? 😀 )

 chickpea sauce

-• Let it cook with the lid half closed and on low heat for about 30 minutes (even a little less, say 25).
+• Cook with the lid semi-closed and on low heat for about 30 minutes.

-During cooking, and depending on the consistency of the sauce, check if it’s necessary to add a few more tablespoons of water.
+During cooking, depending on the consistency of the puree, check if it’s necessary to add a few more tablespoons of water.

 At the end of cooking and depending on the type of pasta (or polenta) used, you can adjust the oil if necessary.

-The final consistency of the sauce should be the one you see in the photo, it should be thick.
+The final consistency of the sauce should be as you see in the photo, it should be thick.

 polenta with chickpea sauce